 Here are some I have encountered:

-- FMS can exist at the same time as other medical conditions and these can also be pain conditions e.g. have Polymyositis which is an autoimmune condition which causes weakness and pain in proximal muscles but I also have FMS as I have tender point pain in 11 places.
+- FMS can exist at the same time as other medical conditions and these can also be pain conditions e.g. I have Polymyositis which is an autoimmune condition which causes weakness and pain in proximal muscles but I also have FMS as I have tender point pain in 11 places.

 - There is no specific blood test for FMS.